elasticio/elasticio.github.io/content/_components/amqp/index.md

 {% include img.html max-width="100%" url="img/consume-trigger.png" title="Consume Trigger" %}

 > **Please Note:** The flow must be set as real-time!
 Otherwise, errors may appear.
 We recommend you set the lowest flow schedule (cron expression) frequency possible.
 E.g. once a day (0 0 * * *).
 And start the flow with the button ‘Run Now’ manually.
-Even though it does not affect the logic directly, each scheduled flow execution will create a record in the Executions list with no messages and no logs inside.
-All the logs and emitted messages will be appearing in the first execution.
+Even though it does not affect the logic directly, each scheduled flow execution will create a record in the Executions list and can make debugging difficult.
+All the logs and emitted messages will be appearing in the last execution.

 #### Configuration Fields